 Client’s husband died from an overdose of a combination of prescribed drugs, including Oxycodone and Fentanyl.

-Decedent had suffered from a very painful condition which required long-term use of the prescribed narcotics.
+Decedent had suffered from a very painful condition that required long-term use of the prescribed narcotics.

 Over the last year before his death, he had been unable to work but had hidden that from his wife by pretending to go to work each day.
 He had been depressed and was in severe financial debt at the time of his death.